 These questions give you a better understanding of what’s happening.
 But they still don’t tell you why.

 So far, so good.
 You’ve listened to customer feedback and you know why customers think the way they do.
 But as per our market research in the marketing plan guide, you still need to do something about it.

 Something’s on fire.
 And you know why it’s on fire.
 But, you still need to put the fire out.
 This is where the real challenge with customer feedback starts.

-It’s hard because for many businesses customer feedback gets in the way of what they were doing.
-It means they have to change, and that’s hard.
+It’s hard because, for many businesses, customer feedback gets in the way of what they were doing.
+It means they have to change.
+And change is hard.

 What are you going to do about it though?